 SA2 Answer:

-The UL PDU Set based handling is supported in release 18 and it includes separate optional features as defined by RAN side.
-The UE may identify PDU Sets, and how this is done is left up to UE implementation. the SMF may send Protocol Description associated with the QoS rule to UE.
-But using the Protocol Description or not is left to UE implementation and the use of Protocol Description does not impact QoS Flow Mapping in the UE.
+The UL PDU Set based handling is supported in release 18 .
+The UE may identify PDU Sets, and how this is done is left up to UE implementation.
+The SMF may send Protocol Description associated with the QoS rule to UE.
+Whether to use the Protocol Description or not is left to UE implementation and the use of Protocol Description does not impact QoS Flow Mapping in the UE.

-SA2 would like to notify CT1 and RAN2 that SA2 has approved the attached CR to reflect the PDU Set handling in Uplink direction.
+SA2 would like to notify CT1 and RAN2 that SA2 has approved CR in SP-231234 (which is implemented in the latest approved version of TS 23.501 v18.4.0) to reflect the PDU Set handling in Uplink direction.

-Besides, SA2 has noticed RAN2 has defined “In the uplink, the UE needs to be able to identify PDU Sets and Data Bursts dynamically, including PSI.
-How this is done is left up to UE implementation but when possible for a QoS flow, this is indicated to the gNB via UE Assistance Information.” and it is related to PDU Set QoS handling activation.
-SA2 would like to question if the NG-RAN haven’t received the above UAI yet when the NG RAN receives the UL PDU Set QoS parameters, whether it is still possible to receive the UAI later?

 2. Actions: